ghevia01/chills-restaurant-midterm/README.md

 ---

-## 3User Guide for Restaurant Web Page
+## User Guide for Restaurant Web Page

 Table of Contents: